 Instructions

-- Coat a 10" skillet with 2 tablespoons olive oil and place over medium heat.
-Add diced onion and bell pepper.
+- Heat the olive oil in a 10-inch cast iron skillet over MEDIUM heat.
+Add the diced onion and bell pepper.
 Cook, stirring occasionally, for about 4 or 5 minutes or until onion and bell pepper have softened.
-Add minced garlic and cook, stirring, for another minute.
-Add the cooked, chopped potatoes.
-Season the mixture with 1/2 teaspoon dried thyme, 1/2 teaspoon salt, and pepper to taste.
-Cook for another 4 to 5 minutes, until potato has lightly browned.
-Add chopped corned beef and cook just till corned beef has warmed, about 2 minutes.
-Press down on the hash with a spatula or wooden spoon to flatten down into the pan.
+Add the minced garlic and cook, stirring, for another minute.
+Add the cooked, chopped potatoes and eason the mixture with the dried thyme, salt, and pepper to taste.
+Cook for another 4 to 5 minutes, until the potatoes have lightly browned.
+Add the chopped corned beef and stir to combine it with the potatoes.
+Using a spatula or wooden spoon, press down on the hash to flatten it down into the pan and cook just until corned beef has warmed, about 2 minutes.
 Taste and season with additional salt and pepper, if desired.
-Remove from heat and set pan aside.
+Remove from the heat and set the pan aside.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.